PriyankWebpage/UMBC-DATA606-Capstone/docs/proposal.md

 |Type| Categorical | Type of wine |Red Wine, White Wine |
 |Quality| Numerical | The quality of wine is rated on a scale from 1 to 10, with higher values indicating better quality. | |

+### Which variable/column will be your target/label in your ML model?
+- Quality
+### Which variables/columns may be selected as features/predictors for your ML models?
+-